nanaantwii/DailyBreadGenius/README.md

 The home page provides an overview of the website and its purpose.
 Users can learn about the different categories of life hacks available.

 ### 2. Kitchen Hacks
 The kitchen hacks page offers various tips and tricks to simplify cooking and food preparation.
-Users can find solutions to common kitchen-related problems, such as removing garlic smell from hands or easily peeling hard-boiled eggs.

 ### 3. Home Improvement Hacks
 The home improvement hacks page presents practical tips for improving the home environment.
-Users can discover solutions for tasks like hanging pictures without damaging walls or fixing scratches on wooden furniture.

 ### 4. Tech Hacks
 The tech hacks page offers innovative solutions to everyday tech-related issues.
-Users can learn useful tips, such as creating a makeshift smartphone stand using a paperclip or cleaning a keyboard with a sticky note.

 ### 5. Contact Us
 The contact page allows users to send inquiries or feedback via a contact form.
-After submission, users receive a confirmation message, and the website administrators are notified via email.

 ## Deployment

-The web application is deployed and accessible at: [LifeHacksGenius Live Site](https://nanaantwii.github.io/LifeHacksGenius/index.html)
+The site was deployed to GitHub Pages.
+Below are the steps taken to deploy the project:

+1. **GitHub Repository Setup**:
+   - Create a new repository on GitHub.

+2. **Local Development**:
+   - Develop the project locally, ensuring all files, including HTML, CSS, JavaScript, and assets, are properly structured and functional.

+3. **Commit Changes**:
+   - Add, commit, and push all changes to the GitHub repository.

+4. **GitHub Pages Configuration**:
+   - Navigate to the GitHub repository's Settings tab.

+5. **Select Source Branch**:
+   - In the Settings tab, scroll down to the GitHub Pages section.
+   - From the Source section drop-down menu, select the main branch.

+6. **Confirmation**:
+   - Once the main branch is selected, the page will automatically refresh, displaying a detailed ribbon indicating the successful deployment.

+7. **Accessing the Deployed Site**:
+   - The deployed site will be available at the following URL: [LifeHacksGenius](https://nanaantwii.github.io/LifeHacksGenius/index.html).

 ## External Sources